upfusion3d/upfusion/README.md

 ### Model Weights

 Download model weights from google drive using this [link](#TODO) and place them in a directory of your choice.

+> NOTE: The model weights link is temporarily unavailable.
+This would likely get resolved soon, please check back in a few hours!

 You can extract the tar file using `tar -xzvf /path/to/weights.tar.gz`.
 Once extracted, please verify that the directory containing the weights has the following structure: